mrismanaziz/Reforestation/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## Have you ever seen fruit preserves being made?
+It's jarring.